RapidRide E Line: 1999–2013: Route 358X

+2013–present: RapidRide development

 In early 2013 King County Metro began construction on new enhanced bus stops, new bus stations and making upgrades to traffic signals along Aurora Ave N. Service on the RapidRide E Line was scheduled to start in Fall 2013 but the opening was delayed until February 15, 2014, to give crews more time to finish construction.

 The only change made to the routing during the conversion to RapidRide was in Green Lake.
 Route 358 exited Highway 99 to serve stops on Linden Ave N, but a new bus stop on Aurora Ave N allows southbound buses to stay on the highway (northbound buses must still deviate).

 King County Metro planned to begin service on the RapidRide E Line in September 2013, but the opening was pushed back several months to February 2014 due to delays in construction.

-Since the implementation of RapidRide on the corridor, ridership has grown 35 percent and the E Line served an average of 15,800 riders on weekdays in spring 2015, the most of any Metro bus route.
+Before its conversion to RapidRide, route 358 carried 11,730 passengers per weekday on average.
+After the introduction of the E Line, ridership increased to 15,800 riders per weekday in spring 2015, the most of any Metro bus route.
+In 2023, the E Line carried 3.7 million total passengers.

+In July of 2025 SDOT added 24/7 bus lanes along the Aurora Ave corridor to assist with on-time performance of the route.